ClintH/ixfx-docs/src/pages/data/generator.md

 Generators are a [language feature of Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators) that essentially allows a function to output multiple values, potentially asynchronously.

-Included generators:
+ixfx includes:
 * [count](#count): yields a series of integers counting up (or down) from zero
-* [numericRange](#numericRange): yields a series of numbers with a defined interval, start and end.
+* [numericRange](#numeric-range): yields a series of numbers with a defined interval, start and end.
 Can reset back to start and loop
-* [ping pong](#pingPong): same as numeric range, but it counts back down to start before looping
+* [ping pong](#ping-pong): same as numeric range, but it counts back down to start before looping
 * [oscillators](../modulation/oscillator): ixfx's oscillators are implemented as generators

 Uses: